catspeed-cc/releasehelper-menu/README.md

 # releasehelper-menu
-custom release helper script for sd-webui-forge-docker and sd-webui-reforge-docker
+custom release helper script for sd-webui-forge-docker and sd-webui-reforge-docker (will only work with these without modifications)

+- run `echo "export PATH=\${PATH}" | tee -a ~/.bashrc`
-run `./rh-menu` from inide sd-webui-forge-docker or sd-webui-reforge-docker repository/installation
+- run `./rh-menu` from inide sd-webui-forge-docker or sd-webui-reforge-docker repository/installation

 no other help

+~ mooleshacat

+EOF